Aum~Mission: A Mission of Helping Others in Need

 Or was it before then, when my daughter was born in 2004, giving me a new purpose in life?

 I think 2001, when I wrote my poem, The Wind’s Divine Melody, not long after I was asked to leave Sri Chinmoy’s path by the loving and divine Sri Chinmoy.
 That was the start of this mission.

 This poem is about how I felt like a feather being blown aimlessly in the wind.
 Since the wind was orchestrating my life, I made a request of it: bring me to a child that needs help.
 Ideally, this feather would then be blown right to her cheek, gently caressing it and sticking to one of her tears so that I could now at least stay with her and never leave her.

 I wrote this poem three years before I knew my daughter would even exist.

 My mission started with a poem, a prayer to the Wind, but it was because of what happened over the following years, such as my daughter’s behavioural issues caused by emotional abuse, that I began recording this story and thus recording and compiling the evidence I would need to protect my daughter.
 And it is because of all the work I have been doing—recording the story, gathering evidence, and trying to employ the evidence into a positive outcome (all of which I have been chronicling into a multi-volume memoir, aptly called The Wind’s Divine Melody)—that I gradually realized that this is my work, this is my business, and the company I am supposed to start…

 * * *

 By 2016, I had realized I had a mass disarray of computer notes I needed to organize.
 In the midst of organizing I stumbled across some old notes that inspired the naming of this non-profit.
-I had decided to call it Aum~Mission, similar to ‘OmissionStudios’, the name I had given my web design company years prior.
+I had decided to call it Aum~Mission, similar to ‘OmissionStudios’, the name I had given my web development company years prior.